Rajni-parde/practice-Project/README.md

 # practice-Project
-This is my first Gitbup Repository
+This is my first Github Repository. and Auth.